Zahra-Ashoori/Zahra-Ashoori/README.md

 - 👩🏻‍🎓 I’m currently learning ML and AI!

 > I'm so interested in AI and Healthcare fields.<br>
 > I have some experience in SQL and databases.
-I converted datasets to our own system from others.
-Also, I maintain and developed SP's and functions.<br>
+Converting Data, maintain and develop SP's, functions and etc.<br>
 > I have a serious passion for learning new things.<br>
 <br>